U.S. FTC delays vote on Lockheed purchase of Aerojet for two weeks -sources

 Aerojet develops and manufactures liquid and solid rocket propulsion, air-breathing hypersonic engines, and electric power and propulsion for space, defense, civil and commercial applications.
 Its customers include the Pentagon, NASA, Boeing BA.N, Lockheed Martin, Raytheon Technologies, and the United Launch Alliance.

-(Reporting by Mike Stone and Diane Bartz in Washington; editing by Richard Pullin)
+(Reporting by Mike Stone and Diane Bartz in Washington; editing by Richard Pullin & Simon Cameron-Moore)

 ((Diane.Bartz@thomsonreuters.com; 1 202 898 8313;))